 Based on the information contained in the affidavit, a magistrate issued a search warrant.
-The warrant was executed on June 13, 2014, and the appellee was present during the search.
-In December 2014, the Maury County Grand Jury indicted the appellee for misdemeanor possession of cocaine, misdemeanor possession of marijuana, and misdemeanor possession of Alprazolam.
+The warrant was executed on June 13, 2014, and the Appellee was present during the search.
+In December 2014, the Maury County Grand Jury indicted the Appellee for misdemeanor possession of cocaine, misdemeanor possession of marijuana, and misdemeanor possession of Alprazolam.

-The appellee filed a motion to suppress the drugs found in the residence on the basis that the affidavit in support of the search warrant failed to establish ongoing criminal activity at the home and, therefore, failed to establish probable cause.
-In support of his argument, the appellee relied on State v.
+The Appellee filed a motion to suppress the drugs found in the residence on the basis that the affidavit in support of the search warrant failed to establish ongoing criminal activity at the home and, therefore, failed to establish probable cause.
+In support of his argument, the Appellee relied on State v.
 Archibald, 334 S.W.3d 212 (Tenn.
 Crim.

 App.
 2010), and State v.
 Gregory Lamont Hall, M2013-02841-CCA-R3-CD, 2014 WL 4952989 (Tenn.
 Crim.
 App. at Nashville, Oct.
 3, 2014).

 At a hearing on the motion, the only evidence presented was the search warrant and the affidavit in question.
-Counsel for the appellee argued that the affidavit "lin[ed] up almost to the letter as far as language" with the affidavits in Archibald and Hall in which this court found that the affidavits were defective.
+Counsel for the Appellee argued that the affidavit "lin[ed] up almost to the letter as far as language" with the affidavits in Archibald and Gregory Lamont Hall in which this court found that the affidavits were defective.
 Counsel also argued that the affidavit failed to establish the cooperating individual's basis of knowledge and veracity.
-The State argued that unlike the affidavits in Hall and Archibald, the affidavit in this case was not "bare-bones" in that Investigator Seagroves stated that the cooperating individual knew the residents of the home to be selling crack cocaine, that multiple individuals were heard on the listening device during the transaction, and that the officer conducted a post-buy interview with the cooperating individual.
+The State argued that unlike the affidavits in Archibald and Gregory Lamont Hall, the affidavit in this case was not "bare-bones" in that Investigator Seagroves stated that the cooperating individual knew the residents of the home to be selling crack cocaine, that multiple individuals were heard on the listening device during the transaction, and that the officer conducted a post-buy interview with the cooperating individual.
 Defense counsel responded, "We have a one-time sale.
 And no evidence at all about the person who made the sale as far as whether or not he lives there or whether he's a visitor there on his way out the door."

 In a written order, the court found that the affidavit "provide[d] the nexus between criminal activity and the target house."
-Nevertheless, the court concluded that the affidavit failed to establish probable cause for issuance of the search warrant because the affidavit failed to show "that the cocaine was obtained from a known person regularly in the house or that any other cocaine remained in the house when the warrant was sought."
-The court stated that it was unable to distinguish this case from Archibald and Hall and, therefore, that it was obligated to grant the appellee's motion to suppress.
+However, the court concluded that the affidavit failed to show "that the cocaine was obtained from a known person regularly in the house or that any other cocaine remained in the house when the warrant was sought."
+The court stated that it was unable to distinguish this case from Archibald and Gregory Lamont Hall and, therefore, that it was obligated to grant the Appellee's motion to suppress.
 Given that the State's case consisted of the drugs found during the search, the court also dismissed the indictment.